Train Red Review (FYER, PLUS)

 - Materials: high-quality biocompatible ABS and TPE

-Measure more frequently and deeper.
-Also has an accelerometer to assess external work.
+Measures more frequently and deeper, with six channels for spatial coverage and an accelerometer and gyroscope to assess external work.

 - Size: 1.5 x 4.4 x 6.8 (cm) / 0.6 x 1.7 x 2.7 (in)